Chanchal361/RecipeFinderMernF/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss improvements.
+Please submit a pull request or open an issue to discuss improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify any section to better fit your project specifics!